Faster Verified Explanations for Neural Networks: FaVeX: Faster Verified Explanations

 We can now remark that most often an invocation of the verifier $v$ within \textsc{FaVeX} concerns a robustness query $(\textbf{x}, \mathcal{A}, \epsilon, f)$ that differs only slightly from the previous one (typically $\mathcal{A}$ includes only one or, sometimes, few more input feature indexes).
 Instead of running $v$ from scratch, we propose a strategy that exploits this incremental query evolution to reuse previous verifier computations and, in turn, speed up the overall procedure.

-Specifically, we observed that branch-and-bound often performs the same sequence of branching steps for consecutive robustness queries.
-Thus, in some cases, we save and reuse the branching steps in later branch-and-bound calls.
-Concretely, inspired by \textsc{ivan}~\cite{Ugare23}, we cache the (constraints associated with the) robustness subproblems at the \emph{leaves} of the search tree explored by branch-and-bound, and reuse them as starting point for subsequent branch-and-bound calls whenever applicable.
-Figure~\ref{fig:tree} shows an example of branch-and-bound search tree where the initial subproblem $Q$ is first split into subproblems $Q_1$ and $Q_2$ (adding the constraints $\hat{x}_{2,3} \geq 0$ and $\hat{x}_{2,3} < 0$, respectively), and then $Q_2$ is further split into $Q^1_2$ and $Q^2_2$ (adding $\hat{x}_{1,1} \geq 0$ and $\hat{x}_{1,1} < 0$, respectively).
+Specifically, we observed that branch-and-bound may perform similar sequences of branching steps for consecutive robustness queries.
+Thus, we propose to save and reuse the branching steps in later branch-and-bound calls.
+Concretely, inspired by \textsc{ivan}~\cite{Ugare23}, we cache the (constraints associated with the) robustness subproblems at the \emph{leaves} of the search tree explored by branch-and-bound, and reuse them as starting point for subsequent branch-and-bound calls.
+Figure~\ref{fig:tree} shows an example of branch-and-bound search tree (that occurs during the analysis in Figure~\ref{fig:overview-standard}) where the initial subproblem $Q$ (local robustness verification with $0.6$-bounded $\ell_\infty$ perturbation applied to the input features $x_1$, $x_2$, $x_3$, $x_4$, $x_5$, and $x_8$) is first split into subproblems $Q_1$ and $Q_2$ (adding the constraints $\hat{x}_{13} \geq 0$ and $\hat{x}_{13} < 0$, respectively), and then $Q_2$ is further split into $Q^1_2$ and $Q^2_2$ (adding $\hat{x}_{11} \geq 0$ and $\hat{x}_{11} < 0$, respectively).
 In this case, we cache the (constraints associated with) subproblems $Q_1$, $Q^1_2$ and $Q^2_2$.
-The subsequent invocation of the verifier will reuse these subproblems (constraints) as a starting point for branch-and-bound, instead of starting from scratch with the robustness query (with an empty set of constraints).
+The subsequent invocation of the verifier (local robustness verification with $0.6$-bounded $\ell_\infty$ perturbation applied to the input features $x_1$, $x_2$, $x_3$, $x_4$, $x_5$, $x_8$, and $x_9$) will reuse these subproblems (constraints) as a starting point for branch-and-bound, instead of starting from scratch with the robustness query (with an empty set of constraints).

 Algorithm~\ref{alg:bab-reuse} shows how we augment branch-and-bound with save and reuse capabilities.
 When a subproblem $Q$ is verified, we cache the set of constraints $Q_C$ associated with $Q$ (cf. Line~\ref{reuse:1}).
 Otherwise, if a counterfactual is found (cf. Line~\ref{reuse:cex}) or the timeout is hit (cf. Line~\ref{reuse:timeout}, we cache the constraints of all still unresolved subproblems (cf. Lines~\ref{reuse:-1} and~\ref{reuse:0}).
-The set of cached constraints is returned together with the verification result (cf. Lines~\ref{reuse:ret-1},~\ref{reuse:ret0},~\ref{reuse:ret1}) to be reused by subsequent calls to branch-and-bound (cf. Lines~\ref{reuse:reuse1}-\ref{reuse:reuse2}).
+The set of cached constraints is returned together with the verification result (cf. Lines~\ref{reuse:ret-1},~\ref{reuse:ret0},~\ref{reuse:ret1}) to be reused by subsequent calls to branch-and-bound (cf. Line~\ref{reuse:reuse}).

 In practice, we do not apply this save-and-reuse strategy indiscriminately.
 While in general it substantially accelerates verification, in some cases, it can be detrimental, e.g., when the number of cached constraints sets becomes too large.
 To avoid these pitfalls, we enable reuse only under specific conditions and impose (a configurable) limit on the size of the cache.
 Our practical design choices and heuristics governing when to save and when to reuse constraints of branch-and-bound leaf subproblems are detailed in Section~\ref{sec:impl-favex}.